JaronDixon/BIOL3070DIXON/Independant-Portfolio-Jaron-Dixon.md

 # BACKGROUND

-Every year about 805,000 Americans have a heart attack.
-(Tsao et al., 2023) A heart attack can pose pain from a mild discomfort to severe crushing pain.
-(Kulkarni, 2025) This health risk has become like a ticking bomb being able to strike anyone.
+Every year about 805,000 Americans have a heart attack (Tsao et al., 2023).
+A heart attack can pose pain from a mild discomfort to severe crushing pain (Kulkarni, 2025).
+This health risk has become like a ticking bomb being able to strike anyone.
 With this disease that has the ability to strike a variety of different individuals, research has begun to try and predict risk factors or conditions that can cause an individual to be more susceptible to having a heart attack.
-Long-term or chronic stress can lead to higher levels of inflammation in the body which leads to more plaque buildup in the arteries.
-(Katella, 2024) Additionally, stress also causes hormones such as adrenaline.
-(Katella, 2024) Adrenaline increases mental alertness and the heart beats faster and raises blood pressure.
-(Katella, 2024) Prolonged stress leads to heart damage.
+Long-term or chronic stress can lead to higher levels of inflammation in the body which leads to more plaque buildup in the arteries (Katella, 2024).
+Additionally, stress also causes hormones such as adrenaline (Katella, 2024).
+Adrenaline increases mental alertness and the heart beats faster and raises blood pressure (Katella, 2024).
+Prolonged stress leads to heart damage.

 With this in mind we turn to what might cause an individual to have prolonged stress.
-Specifically, undergraduate students often experience stress related to adapting to higher education and managing coursework.
-(Pérez-Jorge, 2025) Postgraduate students also exhibit stress about advanced research, thesis completion, and balancing academic work and professional responsibilities.
-(Pérez-Jorge, 2025) When it comes to pursuing higher education there are a lot of stressful responsibilities for individuals.
+Specifically, undergraduate students often experience stress related to adapting to higher education and managing coursework (Pérez-Jorge, 2025).
+Postgraduate students also exhibit stress about advanced research, thesis completion, and balancing academic work and professional responsibilities (Pérez-Jorge, 2025).
+When it comes to pursuing higher education there are a lot of stressful responsibilities for individuals.
 This could be a cause of having a risk of heart attacks because of the impact of the stress on the body.

 Another factor that might contribute to a higher risk of heart attacks is gender.
-Researchers have found that men are twice as likely to have a heart attack than women.
-(Harvard Health Publishing, 2016) There is also some suspicion that hormones in women before menopause cause more defense for women against heart attacks.
-(Harvard Health Publishing, 2016)
+Researchers have found that men are twice as likely to have a heart attack than women (Harvard Health Publishing, 2016).
+There is also some suspicion that hormones in women before menopause cause more defense for women against heart attacks (Harvard Health Publishing, 2016).

 Knowing this information brings a lot of question of how much factors like stress, gender, or education could lead to an individual being more